Ben-Brady/workify/README.md

 const worker = createWorker(WorkerURL);
 ```

-otherwise, the recommended way is to use `new URL("./path-to-worker", import.meta.url)`
+Otherwise, the recommended way is to use `new URL("./path-to-worker", import.meta.url)`

 ```ts
 const WorkerURL = new URL("./worker", import.meta.url);